 I didn’t answer.

-“Look at the boy’s expression!”
-Peixoto said.
+“Look at this boy” Peixoto said.
 “You never forget your first dead man.”

 On the drive back the men didn’t speak.
 The rain drummed on the jeep’s hood, the wipers scraped the windshield.

 “You’re quiet,” Farinha said, looking at me through the rearview mirror.